-To assist with the connection process, the following key resources are available on the Developer Centre (https://developer.digitalhealth.gov.au/mobile).
+To assist with the connection process, the following key resources are available on the Developer Centre (https://developer.digitalhealth.gov.au/resources/my-health-record-mobile-integration).

-Stage Resources

-Registration Portal Operator Registration Form
+StageResourcesRegistrationPortal Operator Registration Form

-App development Operations Requirements and Guidelines

 Consent Requirements and Guidelines

 • Security Requirements and Guidelines

 • Presentation Requirements and Guidelines

 • API Release Notes and API Specifications

 • API Data and Error Mapping

 Risk Assessment Questionnaire

 Seeking production environment access Production Environment Access Request (PEAR) form

 • Portal Operator Registration Agreement (PORA)

 After production access Managing Your App in Production outlines the process for notifying the My Health Record System Operator (System Operator) about incidents and other events, such as changes and upgrades to apps that connect to the My Health Record system.

-Tahle 1 - Developer Centre rubic - Developer centre
+Table 1 - Developer Centre